kos-lang/kos/doc/modules.md

 `port` specifies the port to bind.
 It is an integer value from 0 to 65535.
 If `port` is not specified, a random port number is chosen.
 Ports below 1024 are typically reserved for system services and require administrator privileges.
+`port` can also be specified as a string, in which case it can be a service name.

 Returns the socket itself (`this`).